cnoork/lorasensors2homeassistant/README.md

  - Milesight: Smart Portable Socket WS52x
  - MClimate:  Vicki LoRaWAN
  - MClimate:  Wireless Thermostat LoRaWAN
- - OfficeSense sensors: Comfort, Desk and Presence
+ - OfficeSense: Comfort, Desk and Presence
  - Tektelic: Smart Room Sensor - PIR

 These could also be used as example for other sensors.